 Common sauce products

-Depending on the size of the cannabinoid crystals and overall consistency of the sauce, the crystals, also referred to as diamonds, can be completely separated from the terp sauce.
-This process is sometimes referred to as diamond mining, which results in two parts: the isolated cannabinoids and terp sauce.
+Depending on the size of the cannabinoid crystals and the overall consistency of the sauce, the crystals, also referred to as diamonds, can be completely separated from the terpene-rich sauce.
+This process is sometimes referred to as diamond mining.

-Terp sauce is usually composed of more than 50% terpenes, though all minor cannabinoids and other compounds from the extracted plant are still present and contribute to its effects.
+Terp sauce is usually composed of more than 50% terpenes, though all minor compounds from the extracted plant are still present and contribute to its effects.
 Terp sauce is sometimes packaged in vape cartridges.
 These cartridges are called sauce carts.

 Because the distillation process employed to make distillate for vape cartridges removes all of the natural plant terpenes, some extractors will blend terp sauce with raw distillate to produce strain-specific vape cartridges.
-The goal of a strain-specific vape cartridge is to reintroduce the flavor and effects of the original strain or cultivar from which the product was extracted.
+The goal of a strain-specific vape cartridge is to reintroduce the flavor and effects of the original strain back into the final extract.

 What do HTFSE and HCFSE mean?

-Full spectrum sauce from cured plant material falls into one of two categories; HTFSE (High Terpene Full Spectrum Extracts) and HCFSE (High Cannabinoid Full Spectrum Extracts).
-HTFSE is the liquid-like fraction that always contains more than 50% terpenes.
-The HCFSE fraction consists mainly of cannabinoid crystals surrounded by some terp sauce.
+HTFSE is the liquid-like portion of sauce that always contains more than 50% terpenes.
+The HCFSE portion of sauce consists mainly of cannabinoid crystals surrounded by some terp sauce.